MichaelCurrin/dev-cheatsheets/cheatsheets/git/restore/reset-or-restore.md

+---
-# Reset or restore git branches cheatsheet
+title: Reset or restore git branches
+---

 ## Restore local master to remote master

 Restore your master branch to the state on the remote.

 ```sh
 git checkout master